 - Click on New Student Online Orientation Portal (located under the “New Student Resources” channel).

 - Students need to review the content in each individual module before moving on to the next module; complete all modules prior to attending a New Student Registration Event (NSRE) and New Student Orientation (NSO).

 New Student Orientation

-Upon completing the Online Orientation portal, all new, first-time students are invited to attend a New Student Orientation session on campus – offered prior to the start of the fall and spring semesters.
+Upon completing the Online Orientation (NSOO) portal, all new, first-time students are invited to attend a New Student Orientation (NSO) session on campus – offered prior to the start of the Fall and Spring semesters.
 Students will receive important information about academic and student resources, student processes and initiatives that will help them navigate their new environment and achieve their goals.
 Orientation will familiarize students with policies and procedures, and highlight services offered at the College.
 Students will meet our faculty, staff, and other students; participate in discussions about their responsibilities as a college student; and learn strategies that will help them successfully transition to being a college student.
 Orientation programs are offered at each Regional Center, in addition to the Main Campus.

 Office of Collegiate Recovery

 The Office of Collegiate Recovery is a resource for information, friendship and socialization for students at Community College of Philadelphia who are in recovery by providing an on-campus collegiate experience that integrates off-campus therapeutic and wellness support.
 It also is an outreach program to engage the recovery community in the benefits of a college experience to strengthen and support an individual's recovery plan.